auth0/docs/articles/custom-domains/index.md

 2. **What about support for other features?**

-We are planning to support several additional features in the future, including SAML and WS-Fed clients and enterprise and Passwordless connections.
+We are planning to support several additional features in the future, including WS-Fed clients and enterprise and Passwordless connections.

 ## Troubleshooting